esiqveland/subsound-gtk/README.md

 - [X] PlayerBar: find icons for buttons
   - [X] PlayerBar: Playing ProgressBar
 - [ ] Icons for top bar pages
+- ArtistListing:
+  - [ ] add a circular artist thumbnail in the left prefix area
+  - [ ] convert to using a AdwLeaflet
 - [ ] Make ArtistInfo page coverart prettier with:
   - [ ] a box shadow?
   - [ ] a blurred paintable background ?